Do Less to Do More: WIP Limits in Kanban

 Have you felt like your team is always busy, but nothing is ever quite finished?
 With a constant stream of new requests from clients and management, it’s easy to jump from task to task without delivering results.

-Kanban WIP limits keep tasks from getting stuck before completion.
+WIP limits in Kanban keep tasks from getting stuck before completion.
 It’s an easy pitfall for a busy team.
 For example – a feature just needs one more tweak to be released, but other high priority tasks caused it to fall by the wayside, or an article needs to be reviewed before publishing, but the editor was on holiday and no one followed it up.

 When outstanding tasks must be cleared first, the whole team is able to focus on resolving blockers.
 The visual nature of the Kanban board means blockers and bottlenecks can be spotted immediately.